What are the periods of history and timelines? | An Overview

 Ancient Times (600 B.C. to 476 A.D.)This period of ancient history laid the foundation of early human civilizations and cultures.
 Greek and Roman Empire civilizations established Western thought, governance, and culture.
 Greek philosophers like Socrates, Plato, and Aristotle spread the ideas of critical thinking and philosophy.
 Roman law and engineering feats such as aqueducts and roads showcased their innovation.
 Cultural and scientific developments India and China became centers of the world where mathematics, deep ideas of philosophy, medical science, and innovative ideas flourished.
 The pyramids of Egypt showcased their architectural advancement and application of science in engineering.
 The construction of monuments that are significant to date.
 Emergence of Religion and Philosophy Buddhism and Jainism emerged in India that emphasized the ideas of spiritual awakening and non-violence.
 Taoism emerged in China.
 Most of the Roman Empire accepted Christianity.

-The Middle Ages (476 A.D. to 1450 A.D.)Knights This period of history witnessed the bravery and honor of the knights.
+The Middle Ages (476 A.D. to 1450 A.D.)Those periods of history witnessed the bravery and honor of the knights.
 Feudalism This period saw the rise of feudalism, which separated the royalty and wealthy men from the working class.
 Health Crisis The Black Death scared people during this period.
 The Catholic Church The church shaped individuals’ spiritual and political ideas of individuals in this era.
 The Pope and bishops held positions of authority, and their teachings became ideas blindly followed by the society.
 Cultural developments Towards the end of this art period, revolutionary and literary thoughts gained importance, opening the door for a new era.

 Early Modern Era (1450 A.D. to 1750 A.D.)Exploration Famous European explorers traveled across the sea and discovered new land areas to establish connections worldwide.
 Scientific Revolution Visionaries like Copernicus, Galileo, and Newton questioned conventions and generated curiosity, transforming pre-conceived beliefs.